dcreager/dcreager.net/content/2016/08/csp-concurrency-prelims.markdown

 <hr class="jump">

-Each process has an *alphabet*, which is the set of events that it describes.
-(And constrains!)
-The process itself is the description of when each of these events can occur.
-(And when they cannot!)
+Each process has an *alphabet*, which is the set of events that it describes (and constrains!).
+The process itself is the description of when each of these events can occur (and when they cannot!).
 There are two ways to define a process.
 The first is as an *automaton* (called an "LTS" or "labeled transition system" in the CSP literature).
 This is just your standard state machine, where nodes represent the current state of the process, and edges represent which